 In turn, the Chiefs will face a Chargers defense that’s allowed a 72.0 percent completion rate.
 Los Angeles has done a good job of keeping the majority of those receptions short (207.8 passing yards allowed per contest) and limiting yards after catch, but this is Mahomes, Tyreek Hill, Sammy Watkins and Travis Kelce we’re talking about.
 Then, also consider Los Angeles has surrendered 110.5 yards per game on the ground, a decent figure that nevertheless ranks them in the bottom half of the league.
-Even if LeSean McCoy remains benched for his fumbling issues, the duo of Damien and Darrel Williams is on hand to capitalize.
+Even if LeSean McCoy remains benched for his fumbling issues (UPDATE: the Chiefs are now calling McCoy’s Week 10 inactive status as “maintenance-related” in an apparent nod to the NBA), the duo of Damien and Darrel Williams is on hand to capitalize.

 This is a smallish spread for the Chiefs, but KC has earned it by virtue of its inconsistent play.
 However, L.A. is just 1-3-1 ATS at home this season, while Andy Reid’s crew is 3-2 versus the number as a road team.
 We’ll revisit the line later in the week to see if the public has invested a bit more faith and dollars into Kansas City.